 In order to see the same information with gdb on the system calls of Oracle as strace, there’s the Oracle debug info repository.
 This requires a bit of explanation.
 When strace is used on a process doing IO that Oracle executes asynchronous, the IO calls as seen with strace look something like this:

 A reader asked an interesting question yesterday with regards to the previous post on the subject: where did you get your service metrics from when you queried v$servicemetric-PDB or CDB$ROOT?

 I queried the PDB, but this morning repeated the test to make sure the results are consistent, and they are.
 This is definitely something you’d hope for: you should not have different results in the same v$-view depending on the container you execute your query in for a given CON_ID.

 During testing I noticed something interesting though.
 I queried gv$servicemetric but did not limit the result to the service I wanted to test with (FCFSRV).
 Here is the query against gv$servicemetric while the system was idle.

 This is a follow-up on yesterday’s post about services in the new 12c database architecture.
 After having worked out everything I needed to know about TAF and RAC 12c in CDBs I wanted to check how FCF works with PDBs today.
-While investigating I found out that the Runtime Load Balancing Advisory does not seem to work as expected.
-To double-check, I ran the same test against a 12c non-CDB and noticed that the RTLB is not “broken” there.
+While investigating I found out that the Runtime Load Balancing Advisory does not seem to work as expected in some cases.
 But I’m getting ahead of myself.
 First of all, here is my test case: